hemant2132/codeforces-submissions-logger/README.md

 Create a spreadsheet on Google Sheets by following the steps given [here](https://support.google.com/docs/answer/6000292).

-Enter these fields in the header row: <br>
+**Enter these fields in the header row**: <br>
 Timestamp, Problem Link, Contest ID, Index, Name, Rating, Tags, Submission Link, Programming Language, Submission Verdict, Passed Test Count, Time Consumption, Memory Consumption, Points, Participation Type. <br>

-You can skip some of them or can hide them on the worksheet.
-Also, you can enter them in any order. <br>
-It is recommended to keep all of them in your sheet, especially "Submission Link".
+It is recommended to keep all of these header values in your sheet, especially "Submission Link".
+Although you may skip or hide some of them in your worksheet.
+Also, you can arrange them in any order.

 ### Authentication for google-spreadsheet node package

 The project uses [google-spreadsheet](https://www.npmjs.com/package/google-spreadsheet), which is a [Google Sheets API](https://developers.google.com/sheets/api/reference/rest) (v4) wrapper for Node.js, for writing data to Google Sheets.
-It requires some level of authentication of make requests any requests.
+It requires some level of authentication to make requests.

 This project works with the service account-based-approach.
 Follow the steps given [here](https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication?id=service-account).

 You can make a new folder `config` in the root folder and save the JSON key file there.
-The `config` folder would not be tracked by git as it has been already mentioned in [.gitignore](.gitignore).
+The `config` folder would not be tracked by git as it has been already mentioned in the [.gitignore](.gitignore) file.

 ### .env file